gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 This step utilizes Gatsby [Schema Customization API][8] to describe node types specified in [step 2](#2-configure-gatsby-node-types).

-For our example, the toolkit creates the following Gatsby node type definitions:
+For this example, the toolkit creates the following Gatsby node type definitions:

 ```graphql
 type ExamplePost implements Node @dontInfer {